Why do you need a pension?

 - Contributions come straight from your salary so you don't have to worry about direct debits or cheques.

 These days, people are living longer and expecting more from their retirement.

 For some of us, retirement is all about getting round to doing things we've always wanted to do, like taking an extra holiday.
 For most of us however, it's about making sure we maintain the same standard of living we enjoyed when we were working.

 You might not be working full time so you won't have your usual money coming in.
 Relying on the Government is no good either.

-Although the basic state pension increases each year, it's actually below the average wage.
-If you're lucky it might cover the necessities but it won't stretch much further than that.
-What you need is an action plan.
+Although the basic State pension increases each year, it's actually below the average wage.
+If you're lucky, it might cover the necessities.
+But it won't stretch much further than that.

-There are lots of ways you could save for your retirement.
-But the only one designed specifically with retirement in mind is a pension.
-Some people steer clear of pensions because they think they're too complicated.
+There are lots of ways you could save for your future.
+But only pensions are designed specifically for retirement.
+Some people avoid saving into a pension as they think they're too complicated.

-- The money you pay in benefits from tax relief.
-So if you want to pay £100 into your plan, it'll only cost you £80 and the taxman will pay the other £20.
+- The money you contribute into your plan benefits from tax relief.
+So if you want to contribute £100 into your plan, it'll only cost you £80 and the taxman will contribute the other £20.
 These figures assume you pay basic rate tax.

 - You can't touch your savings until you're at least age 55, so there's no temptation to dip into them early.